 I Only see 20 Track Selector Buttons on the Hardware, is That the Limit?

 No, the track count is unlimited (or rather, only limited by your computer's processing power).
-The tracks are organized in banks of 20, and you select bank with the Page Up/Page Down buttons on the hardware.
-Just press Page Up once, and you'll see track 21-40, press it again and you'll see track 41-60, etc. The limit to your channel count is how much your computer can take, just as with other plug-ins.
+The tracks are organized in banks of 20, and you select bank with the Page +/- buttons on the hardware (labeled Page Up/Down on the first generation hardware).
+Just press Page + once, and you'll see track 21-40, press it again and you'll see track 41-60, etc. The limit to your channel count is how much your computer can take, just as with other plug-ins.

 With the purchase, the Console 1 software comes loaded with our model of the classic analog console Solid State Logic SL 4000 E, which was developed in close collaboration with SSL themselves.
 We have modeled the equalizer, the channel compressor, the gate/expander, the high and low cut filters and also the harmonics and non-linearities you get from overdriving the signal through the analog circuits of the Solid State Logic SL 4000 E, with adjustable intensity and character.
 We also added Transient Shaper, which is purely a Softube effect and not part of the original Solid State Logic SL 4000 E console.